jtsage/jtsage-datebox/doc_builder/pages/callbacks.md

 There are several ways to interact with DateBox programatically.

+If you are simply trying to get multiple date formats, or parts of the date, this is much easier to accomplish with the ___linkedField___ option.

 DateBox provides a number of callbacks that will run automatically, exports some functions publicly, regularly bubbles it's own events up the DOM tree, and accepts some .trigger()'s.

 ### Callbacks